Dr Maedeh Mansoubi

 Senior Research Fellow in Digital Health Innovation and Public Health

 Medical School Building F.05

 Medical School Building, St Luke's Campus, Magdalen Road, Exeter, EX1 2LU, UK

-She holds a PhD in Physical Activity, Public Health and Behaviour Change, specialising in using technology and objective measurement from Loughborough University.
-Dr Mansoubi is currently working in the field of health innovation and the healthcare system applying digital technology to promote public health.
+She holds a PhD in Physical Activity, Public Health and Behaviour Change, specialising in using technology and objective measurement, from Loughborough University.
+She is currently working in the field of health innovation and the healthcare system by applying digital technology to promote public health.

-Dr Mansoubi is a frequent guest lecturer in different national and international Universities.
-She teaches in the workshops and webinars.
-Also, she had a role as a Keynote speaker in some international conferences.
+Dr Mansoubi is an EDI advisor at EPSRC Bionic+ and a frequent guest lecturer at different national and international Universities.
+She teaches in international workshops and webinars.
+Also, she is a frequent keynote speaker at international conferences.